 Students are responsible for making the proper application to the Mississippi Department of Education, for requesting their licensure.
-Forms are available in the registrar's office or the department of education office.
-The student must also fill out a release-of-records form.
+Forms are available in the department of curriculum and instruction office.
+The student must also fill out a release of-records form.